Comparative Psychology Lab

 Curator of Behavior Research

-Dr. James-Aldridge, curator of behavior research at the Gladys Porter Zoo, is a retired professor and the driving force behind the zoo’s partnership with the University of Texas Rio Grande Valley.
+Dr. James-Aldridge, curator of behavior research at the Gladys Porter Zoo, is a retired professor and the founder of the partnership between the zoo and the University of Texas Rio Grande Valley.
 With over 40 years of experience studying western lowland gorillas, she brings a deep understanding of their behavior and social dynamics.

 Beyond her research, Dr. Aldridge is actively involved in training new volunteers, teaching them how to identify individual gorillas and interpret their behavior.
-Her mentorship helps prepare the next generation of researchers for work in the field.
+Her mentorship continues to shape the next generation of researchers and strengthens the bridge between academic study and applied conservation work.

 Student Researchers